shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

 I am a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
-I am available to be hired for 360 photos in Minot.
+I am available to be hired in Minot and the surrounding areas.
 I can publish to Google Street View and link to your Google Business listing.
 My services include the photo shoot, editing, interactive VR tour, and web editing.

 A virtual tour is an innovative technology for clients to view your place of business.
+It will encourage your customers to visit in real life!
+My virtual tours generate more interest than your average photo or video.
+360 photos will rank your business higher in Google search listings and generate more views.

 The ideal environments for a virtual tour include:

 - Restaurants
 - Entertainment
+- Hotel industry
 - Construction
-- Hotel industry
-- Educatation
 - Real estate

 * * *